decaf-dev/obsidian-note-splitter/README.md

 ## Usage

-1. Open the note that you want to split
+1. Open a note that you want to split
 2. Switch to editing mode
 3. Open the Obsidian command palette
 4. Type **Split by delimiter**